Multi-Service Center Programs

 One of THRIVE’s clients, MB, was able to move from homelessness to a steady full-time job that provided her enough income to afford her own apartment.
 She is now on the road to stability.

 MSC offers a variety of opportunities for community members to support the agency through donations of talents, time, and financial resources.
 Specifically, our education program seeks volunteer tutors for GED, ESL and basic literacy classes and one-on-one help.
 General help is regularly needed in our Federal Way Food Bank.
-And MSC's Housing program seeks people or groups willing to adopt a unit at our emergency shelter to provide newer furniture and remove old, as well as offer ongoing support.
 Any of our programs can be supported financially and designated specifically through online giving at our website.